 Climate and Average Weather Year Round in Amsterdam Netherlands

 In Amsterdam, the summers are comfortable and partly cloudy and the winters are long, very cold, windy, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 34°F to 71°F and is rarely below 22°F or above 81°F.

 The warm season lasts for 3.1 months, from June 11 to September 13, with an average daily high temperature above 65°F. The hottest month of the year in Amsterdam is July, with an average high of 70°F and low of 56°F.

-The cool season lasts for 3.8 months, from November 20 to March 13, with an average daily high temperature below 48°F. The coldest day of the year is February 8, with an average low of 34°F and high of 42°F.
+The cool season lasts for 3.8 months, from November 20 to March 13, with an average daily high temperature below 48°F. The coldest month of the year in Amsterdam is January, with an average low of 34°F and high of 42°F.

 Average High and Low Temperature in Amsterdam